Can You Be Convicted of Theft Without Evidence?

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.

-Call Us Visit Our Contact Page8.
-What Happens Without Evidence?
+Call Us Visit Our Contact Page9.
+Case Studies

-- Case 1: John was accused of shoplifting but had a strong alibi and insufficient evidence against him, resulting in an acquittal.
+- Case 1: John was accused of shoplifting but presented a strong alibi and countered with insufficient evidence against him, leading to his acquittal.

-- Case 2: Sarah was caught on surveillance camera stealing but claimed she was part of a larger community service event, which proved to be untrue.
+- Case 2: Sarah was caught on surveillance camera stealing; however, she claimed involvement in a larger community service event, which ultimately proved to be false.

 10. Your Legal Options